 Aside from the City of Bozeman waste collection operation, one private refuse contractor holds a monopoly for refuse hauling in Bozeman.
 Lack of competition in the local market makes an in-house refuse hauling operation essential to prevent uncontrolled cost escalation.
-In addition, an in-house operation can attend to needs unique to the campus environment that would not likely be serviced by a contractor without excessive added cost.
+For example, an RFP sent to the private contractor in 2006 generated a proposal that was twice the cost of MSU's in-house operation.
+Even without considering the cost-control dangers of contracting to a local monopoly, an in-house operation can apparently attend to needs unique to the campus environment that would not be serviced by the contractor without excessive additional cost.

 Major areas of costs increases have occurred in surface debris removal, recycling, and the initiation of a capital equipment replacement fund.
-The increasing campus population is currently producing an approximate 10% increase in landfill costs.
-Cardboard recycling options are being researched in a hope to mitigate this increase.
+The increasing campus population is gradually producing more refuse.
+The closing of the Bozeman landfill has necessitated a long roundtrip to the Logan landfill increasing transportation costs.
+Cardboard recycling options are being researched in a hope to mitigate these increases to some degree.